sj608/efm-lib/README.md

 This repository is my personal project to build a custom build system for EFM MCU family

 ## Build Steps
+Install arm-none-eabi tool chain from ARM website.
+After the installation, move the bin files with prefix `arm-none-eabi-` to system bin directory or any directory.
+Then add the path to the bin files to `$PATH` variable.
+Make sure to logout and login.

 Edit Bin util and arm toolchain directory path for the host platform inside cmake/arm-none-eabi.cmake
 ```
 set(ARM_TOOLCHAIN_DIR "path/to/binutil/") # set arm toolchain directory path